ellakoa/postcard-poem/content/posts/chasing-the-tides.md

-  returning again and again, and it was by chance, on one such trip as the sun rose, the tide did slip revealing Oldstairs Bay.
+  returning again and again, and it was by chance, on one such trip as the sun rose, the tide did slip revealing a bay, Oldstairs Bay.

   I was captivated by the way
   the bay offered itself up
   beyond the pebbles.
   I was still chasing the tides
-  The lowest of tides.
+  Now the lowest of tides.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-